jmichel7/LaurentPolynomials.jl/README.md

 The  initial  motivation  in  2018  was  to  have  an  easy way to port GAP polynomials  to  Julia.
 The  reasons  for  still having my own package are multiple:

-  * I  need  my  polynomials  to  behave  well  when coefficients are in a ring,  in which  case I use pseudo-division and subresultant gcd.
+  * I need my  polynomials to  behave  well  when the coefficients are in a ring,  in which  case I use pseudo-division and subresultant gcd.
   * I need my polynomials to  work as well as possible with coefficients of type  `T` where the elements  have a `zero` method  but `T` itself does not  have one, because `T` does  not contain the necessary information.
 An  example is modular arithmetic with  a `BigInt` modulus which cannot be  part of the  type.
-For this  reason the `zero`  polynomial does not have  an empty list of coefficients,  but a list containing one element equal  to zero, so it is  always possible to get a  zero of type T from the zero polynomial.
+For this  reason the `zero`  polynomial does not have  an empty list of coefficients,  but a  list containing an element equal  to zero, so it is  always possible to get a  zero of type T from the zero polynomial.
   * `LaurentPolynomials` is designed to be used by `PuiseuxPolynomials`.
-  * In many cases, my polynomials are several times faster than those in the package `Polynomials`.
-Also the interface is simple and flexible.
+  * Often  my polynomials  are several  times  faster  than  those  in  the `Polynomials`  package.
+In  addition,  the  interface  is  simple  and flexible.

-The  only package on which this package depends is `LinearAlgebra`, through the use of the function `exactdiv`.
+The  only package this  package depends on  is `LinearAlgebra`, through the use of the `exactdiv` function.

-Laurent polynomials have the parametric type `Pol{T}`, where `T`is the type of   the  coefficients.
+Laurent  polynomials are of  the parametric type  `Pol{T}`, where `T`is the type  of  the  coefficients.
 They  are  constructed  by giving a vector of coefficients  of  type  `T`,  and  a  valuation  (an  `Int`).
 We call true polynomials those whose valuation is `≥0`.

 There  is  a  current  variable  name  (a  `Symbol`) which is used to print polynomials  nicely at  the repl  or in  IJulia or  Pluto.
 This name can be changed  globally,  or  just  for  printing a specific polynomial.
-But polynomials  do not record individually which symbol they should be printed with.
+However, polynomials  do not individually record which symbol they should be printed with.

 **Examples**